Georges Picard: Biography

 His wife, Marie Josephine, née Chypre, died in 1938.
 During the invasion of Alsace in 1940, he was removed from his home in Obernai and deported to Lyon, along with several Jewish families.
 He was discovered there by an old friend, the photographer Paul Haviland, who took him to his home in Yzeures-sur-Creuse.
-He died there in 1943, of cardiac arrest.
+He died there in 1943, of cardiac arrest, with Haviland arranging to have him buried in the Yzeures cemetery.